Book Tour and Activities on the Go!

 Here, it is not just about the place or activity, it is also about knowing the hidden culture and traditions of this tiny hamlet.
 Being called the Israel of India, Kasol is filled with a mixture of India and Israeli culture that is worth a watch.

-One among the Israeli abodes in Kasol, Chhalal Village is one other place to visit in Kasol for tourists that look out for small attractions in the city.
+One among the Israeli abodes in Kasol, Chhalal Village is one of the places that tourists visit in Kasol when they look out for small attractions in the city.
 Redefining the beauty of nature and blending in Israeli culture, Chhalal is a quite wonderful place to spend a day.
 One can trek to this village witnessing the mystic atmosphere of the place.